Low-affinity nerve growth factor receptor: Interactions with proneurotrophins

-Proforms of NGF and BNDF (proNGF and proBNDF) are precursors to NGF and BNDF. proNGF and proBNDF interact with p75NTR and cause p75NTR-mediated apoptosis without activating TrkA-mediated survival mechanisms.
+Proforms of NGF and BDNF (proNGF and proBDNF) are precursors to NGF and BDNF. proNGF and proBDNF interact with p75NTR and cause p75NTR-mediated apoptosis without activating TrkA-mediated survival mechanisms.
 Cleavage of proforms into mature Neurotrophins allows the mature NGF and BDNF to activate TrkA-mediated survival mechanisms.

 Sensory development

 Recent research has suggested a number of roles for the LNGFR, including in development of the eyes and sensory neurons, and in repair of muscle and nerve damage in adults.
 Two distinct subpopulations of Olfactory ensheathing glia have been identified with high or low cell surface expression of low-affinity nerve growth factor receptor (p75).

 Interactions with other receptors

 Sortilin

 Sortilin is required for many apoptosis-promoting p75NTR reactions, functioning as a co-receptor for the binding of neurotrophins such as BDNF. pro-neurotrophins (such as proBDNF) bind especially well to p75NTR when sortilin is present.